 We find first that the correctly specified IPDL model produces estimates that are very close to the truth and with small standard errors.
 Second, the two nested logit models lead to biased estimates with relatively small standard errors.
 The bias and standard errors increase when the IPDL model exhibits complementarity in demand since the nested logit models shrink the negative diversion ratios towards zero.
-This means that imposing a hierarchical grouping structure can substantially affect the estimated patterns of substitution and implied markups.
+This means that wrongly imposing a hierarchical grouping structure can substantially affect the estimated patterns of substitution and implied markups.
 Third, the RCL model also leads to substantially biased estimates with relatively small standard errors.
 These biases are even larger when the IPDL model exhibits complementarity in demand.
-This shows that the IPDL model can produce patterns of substitution and implied markups that the RCL model may fail to approximate, even when the IPDL model does not produce complementarity in demand.
+This shows that the IPDL model can produce patterns of substitution and implied markups that the RCL model with independent normal random coefficients on dummies for groups may fail to approximate, even when the IPDL model does not produce complementarity in demand.